America · Boutique

 The country read at three altitudes

-Bolivia entered the curious traveller's map with the Uyuni Salt Flat and stayed for everything else.
+B olivia entered the curious traveller's map with the Uyuni Salt Flat and stayed for everything else.
 On the altiplano, La Paz beats between adobe hills and snow peaks.
 In the south, the salt flat mirrors the sky between January and March.
 In the valleys, Sucre keeps the most intact colonial centre in the country.
-It is a destination of authorship: it does not work on autopilot or as a closed package, it works when someone curates it with judgement.
+It is a destination of authorship: it works when someone curates it with judgement, far from autopilot and the closed package.
 The right weather window, the altitudes in the right order, the right hotels and a guide who comes from the community.
 Done that way, Bolivia delivers the most memorable trip of a South American itinerary.

 Regions